BlAnK182-Copy/Minor-Project-Swiggy-Item-List-Extractor/README.md

 # Salutations,

 ### Description
-Minor Web-Scraping Project for getting a list of items for restaurants present on the website [Swiggy](https://www.swiggy.com)
+Minor Web-Scraping Project for getting a list of items for restaurants present on the website and popular food ordering service: [Swiggy](https://www.swiggy.com)

 ### Usage
 Clone the repo and run main.py